Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/gitlab_ci_slides.md

 - Installation is simple
     - Can also run as Docker service
 - Allows reusing existing hardware
-- On [GitLab.com](https://about.gitlab.com/) preconfigured runners available
+- Preconfigured runners available on [gitlab.com](https://about.gitlab.com/)

 ---